duct-framework/core/README.md

 # Duct core

 The core of the next iteration of the [Duct][] framework.
-It extends the [Integrant][] micro-framework with support for modules, logging, asset compilation and environment variables.
+It extends the [Integrant][] micro-framework with support for modules, asset compilation and environment variables.

 [duct]:      https://github.com/duct-framework/duct
 [integrant]: https://github.com/weavejester/integrant